-Angkor Wat or Capital Temple is the temple complex in Siem Reap, Cambodia and the largest religious monument in the world, the park is home of god Vishnu whom the king embodies with.
-The initial design and construction of the temple took place in the first half of the 12th century, during the reign of Suryavarman II ruled from the 1113 to 1150.
-Dedicated to Vishnu, it was built as the king’s state temple and capital city.
-Toward the end of the 12th century, Angkor Wat gradually transformed from a Hindu center of worship to Buddhism, which continues to the present day.
+Angkor Wat or Capital Temple is the temple complex located just eight km from downtown Siem Reap, Cambodia.
+It is the largest religious monument in the world and a UNESCO-protected site.
+The Angkor park is home of the god Vishnu, represented on earth by the Angkorean king.
+The initial design and construction of the temple took place in the first half of the 12th century, during the reign of Suryavarman II who ruled from the 1113 to 1150.
+Dedicated to Vishnu, it was built as the king’s state temple in the centre of his capital city.
+Towards the end of the 12th century, Angkor Wat gradually transformed from a Hindu centre of worship to Buddhism, which continues to the present day.

-Banteay Srei means “Citadel of the Women” dedicated to the Hindu god, Shiva.
-Located in the area of Angkor in Cambodia, where the Golden Temple Retreat lies just 38 kilometers away.
-Built in the late 10th century, while the beauty of carvings remained still.
-Banteay Srei is built largely of a hard red sandstone that can be carved like wood.
+Banteay Srei meaning “Citadel of the Women” is dedicated to the Hindu god, Shiva.
+Located 30 km from Angkor Wat it is well worth the extra traveling time.
+Built in the late 10th century, the beauty of the carvings on pink stone are still clearly visible.
+Banteay Srei is built largely of a hard red sandstone that is relatively soft and can be carved like wood.
 Brick and laterite were used only for the enclosure walls and some structural elements.
 The temple is known for the beauty of its sandstone lintels and pediments.

 Kongkear Angkor is a traditional naval boat.
 A fleet of these boats are available for hire.
 But there’s no naval battles today.
 Nowadays guests lie back, sip champagne, enjoy canapes, watch the sunset and take photos while the guide navigates the waterways where history, nature and culture come alive.